petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/creating-workflow-tasks.md

 Task nodes also contain Notifications and Actions--both of which support [workflow scripts](../../developer-guide/using-the-script-engine-in-workflow.md).
 See [Configuring Workflow Actions and Notifications](./configuring-workflow-actions-and-notifications.md).

+Task nodes can also use [task timers](../../developer-guide/workflow-task-node-reference.md#task-timers) to trigger an action after a specified time period passes.
+Timers are useful for ensuring a task does not go unattended for a long time.
+Available timer actions include sending an additional notification, reassigning the asset, or creating a timer action.

 When the review is finished and the approved transition is triggered, the workflow advances to the next node.
 In the Single Approver process, it moves to the Approved nd node.

 ## Creating the Single Approver Workflow